flexera-public/policy_templates/security/azure/guest_users/README.md

 ## What it does

 This policy pulls a list of all guest users on the Azure account.
-An incident is raised with the list of affected users if any exist.
+An incident is raised with the list of affected users if any exist so that said users can be reviewed to ensure that they still need to exist.

 ## Functional Details